 All too often, introverts are encouraged to take on the extroverted trait of creating small talk.

-This is a concerted effort by researchers and pundits to inspire introverts into growing and expanding in ways that may be uncomfortable for introverts.
+This is a concerted effort by researchers and pundits to inspire introverts to grow and expand in ways that may be uncomfortable for introverts.

 The overarching philosophy for such recommendations is that humans are social animals, and people want to do business and connect with those they know, like, and trust.